blockprotocol/blockprotocol/rfcs/text/0428-type-inheritance-and-forking.md

 which must all make use of complete schemas in place of partial ones.
 These examples originate from the [Type System RFC](./0352-graph-type-system.md#interfacing-with-types-1).

-While not explained in detail in the Type System RFC the `aggregateEntities` operation would need to change behavior slightly.
-When calling `aggregateEntities` for a specific entity type, entities that are returned might be of that entity type or subtypes of it.
-This is because the entities of the subtype will be able to be coerced to the requested entity type.
+The `aggregateEntities` operation may need to change its behavior slightly.
+When calling `aggregateEntities` for a specific entity type, entities that are returned might be of that entity type or subtypes of it when allowing extended types.
+This is because the entities of the subtype can be coerced to the requested entity type.

 # Drawbacks

 [drawbacks]: #drawbacks

-- The way this proposal adds type extension means that we must implement some version of property selection/projection for types, which comes with non-trivial implementation details for embedding applications.
+- The way this proposal adds type extension means that embedding application must be able to handle subtype entities that contain more properties than the supertype
 - This drifts further away from JSON Schema by introducing a different meaning to the `unevaluatedProperties` keyword and using it implicitly for our schemas.
 - The way compatibility is defined could result in newer versions of supertypes becoming incompatible over time.
 This is not unique to extending types and can be an "issue" in many parts of the type system as different versions of property types become incompatible.